The Bankrate promise

 In 2016, I was desperately in need of a vacation.
 My freelance career was growing, but I didn’t have the kind of cash flow that would allow me to book the trip I wanted to take.

-So I decided to fund my vacation—a week-long music, comedy and tabletop gaming cruise—by applying for the Discover it® Cash Back card.
-I was accepted within minutes, and as soon as my brand-new credit card arrived in the mail, I used it to book my cruise.
+So I decided to fund my vacation — a week-long music, comedy and tabletop gaming cruise — by applying for the Discover it® Cash Back card.
+I was accepted within minutes, and as soon as my new credit card arrived in the mail, I used it to book my cruise.

 Why did I put a $2,535 cruise ticket on a credit card?
-Because the Discover it Cash Back comes with 15 months of 0 percent intro APR on purchases and balance transfers (13.49% – 24.49% variable APR thereafter).
+Because the Discover it® Cash Back was a good option.
+Today, it comes with 15 months of a 0 percent intro APR on purchases and balance transfers (17.24 percent to 28.24 percent variable APR thereafter).
 If you’re in a situation where you want to make a big purchase but don’t quite have enough cash to cover it (or would rather cushion the blow by splitting up payments), a 0 percent intro APR card can allow you to make your purchase and pay off your balance before it starts to accrue interest.

-Using a intro APR card to fund a large purchase
+Using an intro APR card to fund a large purchase

 In my case, I was able to take myself on that much-needed vacation knowing I could make payments each month to pay it off in full before the zero-interest promotional rate expired.
 But if you miss a credit card payment, your issuer could pull your promotional interest rate and start charging you regular interest right away.
 Be sure to make at least the minimum credit card payment on time, every time.